raghavkhamar/github-slideshow/_posts/0000-01-02-raghavkhamar.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Raghav Khamar's slide!"
 ---
 "If the juice is worth the squeeze"
 Use the left arrow to go back!